Frequently Asked Questions

 Q. What is Boston Alternative Energy Facility?

-A. Boston Alternative Energy Facility is a renewable power plant with a generating capacity of 102 MW that uses refuse derived fuel, which comes from residual (‘black bag’) household waste, to produce renewable energy.
+A. Boston Alternative Energy Facility is a state-of-the-art power generating plant that would generate approximately 102 MW of renewable energy.
+The process uses refuse derived fuel (RDF).
+RDF is made from UK household waste.
+It comprises the non-recyclable ‘residual’ waste that remains after the recyclable items have been separated out.
 Approximately 80 MW of the generated power will be exported to the national grid, with the remainder being used by the facility.

-The facility will use gasification to generate power.
-Gasification is a well-established and efficient process to turn refuse derived fuel into energy.
+The facility will use advanced thermal treatment using energy from waste (EfW) to generate power, which is a well-established and efficient process to turn refuse derived fuel into energy.

-Boston Alternative Energy Facility will contribute to the shortfall in the UK’s renewable energy capacity; and will also provide a sustainable management of the UK’s non-recyclable waste.
+Boston Alternative Energy Facility will contribute to the shortfall in the UK’s renewable energy capacity; and will also provide a sustainable management of the UK’s non-recyclable waste and divert significant quantity of waste from landfill.

 A. Alternative Use Boston Projects Ltd (AUBP) is a privately-owned project delivery company.